Dissolution of the Parliament of the United Kingdom: History

-Prior to the Triennial Acts, Parliaments of England could be summoned and dissolved at the Sovereign's discretion.
-The Acts mandated that gaps between parliaments must not exceed three years, but did not originally put in provisions for mandated dissolution, leading to the Long Parliament which was formed in 1640 and was not dissolved until 1660, and the Cavalier Parliament which sat continuously for 18 years.
-The 1694 Act set the maximum duration to three years, with mandatory general elections between each.
+Prior to the Triennial Acts of the 1600s, parliaments of England could be summoned and dissolved at the Sovereign's discretion.
+The Triennial Acts sought to mandate both parliamentary recurrence and regularity of sittings by mandating that gaps between parliaments must not exceed three years.
+But these Acts did not originally enact provisions for mandated dissolution (ending) of parliaments: there was thus no 'trigger' for the gap limiting provisions to start the 3 year clock, which led to the Long Parliament (formed in 1640 and not dissolved until 1660), and the Cavalier Parliament (sat continuously for the 18 years from 1661–1679).
+The Triennial Act 1694 completed these early steps toward democratization, setting the maximum duration of a parliament to three years, and requiring mandatory general elections between each parliament.
 This legislation was carried forward into the Parliament of Great Britain following the ratification of the Acts of Union 1707.

-The Septennial Act 1715 increased the maximum length of a parliament to seven years, after which time it would automatically expire.
+The Septennial Act 1715 increased the maximum length of a parliament from three to seven years, after which time it would automatically expire.
 This was later amended by the Parliament Act 1911, reducing the maximum term to five years.
 This could, however, be overridden at the pleasure of Parliament.
-The length of a Parliament has been extended on two occasions since 1911, once during each of the two World Wars.
-At any time the Sovereign could dissolve Parliament and call a general election.
-In accordance with constitutional convention, the Sovereign did not act independently, but at the request of the Prime Minister.
-Constitutional experts held that the monarch might refuse permission under the Lascelles Principles if a Parliament had more than a year still to run and if another person could potentially command a majority in the House of Commons.
-In practice, this meant that a Prime Minister with a Commons majority and the support of his party had de facto authority to dissolve Parliament at a time of his choosing.
-Prior to 1918, it was the Cabinet who collectively sought permission from the monarch in order for Parliament to be dissolved.
-However, since 1918, the Prime Minister alone sought the permission of the Sovereign.
+The length of a parliament has been extended on two occasions since 1911, once during each of the two World Wars.

+At any time before this 5 year expiry, a Sovereign can dissolve Parliament and call a general election, however such an action would (in the normal course) only be exercisable on advice, or in other words by the "King-in-Council".
+This is a constitutional convention which binds the Sovereign, and her/his advisors: they must wait for, and must give, respectively, proper advice.
+Such advice will in the normal course then be taken (and takeable).
+Some exceptions probably exist: constitutional experts have opined that the monarch might refuse permission, under the Lascelles Principles, if a Parliament had more than a year still to run and if another person (other than the PM, say the Leader of the Opposition) could potentially command a majority in the House of Commons.
+In such a (rare) case, the monarch could commission that other person to act as prime minister, who would then be able to proffer advice on the matter of dissolution.